 Stephen M. Engel is Professor and Chair of Politics at Bates College and is the author of Fragmented Citizens: The Changing Landscape of Gay and Lesbian Lives.
 Timothy S. Lyle is Assistant Professor of English at Iona College, and is most recently the author of “Tryin’ to Scrub that Death Pussy Clean Again: The Pleasures of Domesticating HIV/AIDS in Pearl Cleage’s Fiction.”

-This is the second of an ongoing series entitled “Fucking with Dignity: Sexuality, Politics and the Queer Past.”
+This is the second part in an ongoing series entitled “Fucking with Dignity: Sexuality, Politics and the Queer Past.”
+Read Part One here.

 Featured image of Castro Street in the 1970s by Crawford Barton